top of page

 Search

-Poetry donated props and fabrics from ex-display items in their London stores to our 2025 project REPLAY for Bradford City of Culture.
+POETRY donated props and fabrics from ex-display items in their London stores to our 2025 project REPLAY for Bradford City of Culture.
 These materials were repurposed for play in our installation made entirely out of waste and recycled materials.
 The project keeps going and is currently on in London until 12th April 2026.
-So far we've have over 14,000 children and their families through the doors, getting joy out of these materials.
+So far, we've have over 14,000 children and their families through the doors, getting joy out of these materials.
 After the installation, the materials will then feed into our wider play programme of weekly activities in Hull.
 When things are worn or broken beyond repair for play, they will be recycled.

 By Ruby Thompson, Co-Artistic Director of The Herd